Australian Health Practitioner Regulation Agency - Restriction: Attend program of treatment

 It is important your senior person is sufficiently independent from you to be reasonably relied upon and is able to provide independent and reliable information to help us monitor your compliance with your restrictions.

 You should notify your case officer as soon as possible using the contact details on your monitoring plan.
-You will be required to nominate a new senior person within 14 days of notifying us that your previously nominated senior person is no longer available.
+You are required to notify Ahpra within 14 calendar days of becoming aware that your nominated senior person is no longer available.
+You should nominate a new senior person and complete the relevant forms when notifying Ahpra of this change.

 You must contact your Ahpra case officer or team as soon as possible if you have had a change of circumstances or are unable to comply with the requirements for any reason.
 See your monitoring plan for contact information.